 There’s a third collaborator on Reel Good and if you pay attention to the pun in the name — and the brand’s outdoorsy nature — you may have guessed what it is.
-10 Barrel teamed up with fly-fishing outfitter headquartered in the trout mecca otherwise known as Bozeman, Montana.
-A portion of the proceeds of this beer support one of the most famous fisheries in the country in the Gallatin River., the lauded
+10 Barrel teamed up with Simms, the lauded fly-fishing outfitter headquartered in the trout mecca otherwise known as Bozeman, Montana.
+A portion of the proceeds of this beer support one of the most famous fisheries in the country in the Gallatin River.

 The two brands have been chatting about a possible team-up for years, according to 10 Barrel’s Marketing Director Andy Goggins.
 The program exists because both companies are committed to shedding more light on conservation efforts and initiatives we have going on right here in our own backyards of Bozeman, Bend, beyond,” he says.
 “The charitable component of giving back to preserve the places we value and play in is extremely important to both brands.”

 10 Barrel is donating 1% of every Reel Good Summer Ale sold to the cause.
 Additionally, Simms has locked down a three-year partnership with Trout Unlimited, to the tune of $250,000 donated to the Gallatin River watershed.
 Outdoor enthusiasts from Portland to Denver can raise a can to such efforts.